FORTH-ICS-INSPIRE/artemis/README.md

 For example take a look at the `taps/exabgp_client.py` which implements the python GRPC Client or `taps/ripe_ris.js` which implements the javascript GRPC Client.
 Please edit only the code in the taps folder.

 ## Versioning
-TBD (for now working on master branch, version tags to-be-released)
+TBD (for now working on the bleeding edge of the master branch, version tags to-be-released)

 ## Authors
 * Dimitris Mavrommatis, ICS-FORTH